jth0024/one-config/README.md

 ##### `forBrowser()`

 * Returns the raw config object without the `server` property.
+Use this function when you can't inject an initialization script into HTML and need to provide the config value globally yourself using Webpack or a Babel.

+##### `forFile()`

+* Returns a string representation of the **oneConfig** module to write to a file.
 Use this function when you can't inject an initialization script into HTML and need to provide the config globally yourself using Webpack or a Babel.
+Since this module is meant to be used in the browser, it only supports the **config** and **get** methods, and the `server` property will be excluded.

 ##### `freeze()`